WonderingGodling/My-Mind-Space/src/site/notes/Uni/Microbiology.md

 ##### Turbidity
 Bacterial Number can be estimated using spectroscopy.
-When a growth curve is plotted using plate counts along with the optical density of a sample from a growing culture at 550 – 600 nm, bacterial number can be determined using only turbidity
+When a growth curve is plotted using plate counts and the optical density of a sample is high (550 – 600 nm) then the bacterial number can be determined using only turbidity

 ##### Growth can be used to identify an organism
-As bacterial cells grow they utilise nutrients or carbon sources in different ways and produce enzymes, allowing a metabolic fingerprint to be obtained (specific to the organism)
+As bacterial cells grow they utilise nutrients/carbon sources in different ways producing enzymes, allowing a metabolic fingerprint to be obtained (specific to the organism)

 Many systems developed to exploit differences:
 Manual –agar plates – biochemical tests